candlepin/candlepin.github.io/docs/candlepin/caching.md

  * Query for `OwnerProduct` entity and set `OwnerProduct.product` as EAGER with Fetch style SELECT
  * Query for `OwnerProduct` entity and then manually query for `Product` using its UUID

 Lets discuss the first option.
-Becuase we set `OwnerProduct.product` to LAZY, Hibernate is not going to join when we execute the query.
+Because we set `OwnerProduct.product` to LAZY, Hibernate is not going to join when we execute the query.
 Then, because `OwnerProduct.product` is a relationship that retrieves just one Product, Hibernate will utilize 2LC.
 The code might look like this:

 ```
     public Product getProductByIdJpql(String ownerId, String productId) {